-In some cases, it’s possible to apply for expedited processing of an application or to receive emergency advance parole documents.
+In some cases, it’s possible to apply for expedited processing of your application for advance parole or to receive emergency advance parole documents—for instance, to visit or care for a gravely ill loved one in your country of origin.
 Your attorney will need to contact the USCIS Contact Center to request an emergency advance parole appointment.

 You will need to bring a completed and signed Form I-131, Application for Travel Document, as well as the appropriate filing fee.
 You’ll also need to bring evidence that supports your emergency request, such as some type of medical documentation or a death certificate, as well as two passport-style photos you can use in the event your emergency request is approved.